pieter3d/simview/README.md

 Tips for UI navigation:
   * Use Tab to cycle through the available panes.
   * Keep an eye on the bottom tooltip bar for available commands.
-  * Ctrl-arrow keys to resize UI panes.
+  * Ctrl-HJKL keys to resize UI panes.
   * Enter/space to expand collapse tree items.
   * vim-style hjkl keys generally work.
 Also $^ for horizontal and gG for vertical movement.